“Confess your sins to each other” (James 5:16)

 But clearly Pride and Prejudice is also a novel about rational life, the powers of observation, and the acquisition of true virtue.
 Like the British philosophers, Jane Austen placed a high value on the power of observation (sense perception) and the corresponding value judgments that fill the tabula rasa (intellectual assessment and intuition).
 The human difficulty presented in the novel is poor discernment, or more precisely rash judgments, and I do not think it would be unfair to call Pride and Prejudice a literary primer on the importance of good discernment which, in the field of human relationships, takes time.
 Overcoming the pitfalls of poor discernment and contorted first impressions are the keys to success and happiness in Pride and Prejudice (and the key to understanding Jane Austen’s epistemology, whatever it may be, is to see it clearly involves a deeper, truer knowledge of self).

 Let me add, parenthetically, that it is not necessarily the rightness or wrongness of the first impression that is crucial, but rather the inadequacy of such a truncated view.
-For example, it is not that Elizabeth’s first impression of Darcy was wrong (he was, in fact, rude at the ball ), but rather that it only showed her a very thin veneer of his true character, whereas Elizabeth’s first impression of Wickham was clearly flawed because she was too easily influenced by appearances.
+For example, it is not that Elizabeth’s first impression of Darcy was wrong (he was, in fact, rude and haughty at the ball ), but rather that it only showed her a very thin veneer or partial picture of his true character, whereas Elizabeth’s first impression of Wickham was clearly flawed because she was too easily influenced by appearances.
 In Darcy’s case there is not only a flawed first impression of Elizabeth at the ball (flowing from his arrogance and sense of superiority), but even more problematic a failure to discern how he has hurt her by his rude conduct.
 In this sense Darcy lacks insight into his own deficient character, and therefore the rest of the novel is essentially a journey of self-discovery for him (as it is for Elizabeth as well, who was so put off by Darcy’s rudeness but yet so easily deceived by Wickham’s charm and affability).

 I certainly do not intend to call Pride and Prejudice a religious novel (as I would, for example, call Jane Eyre, where prayer is seen as foundational to change), but it clearly is a novel about growth in virtue and love through a deeper knowledge of self and confession of one’s faults, so it clearly is a novel with spiritual overtones.
 Jane Austen was a novelist, and not a theologian, but it would be a mistake to think that she lacked theological formation (and, yes, everyone knows that Jane Austen’s father was an Anglican Vicar!).